-Kintetsu Kyoto Station is a separate, private railway station run by Kintetsu Corporation within the greater Kyoto Station building.
-You can find it on the south side of the Kyoto Station building on the 2nd floor.
-The Kintetsu railway is useful if you want to travel from Kyoto to Nara and Yoshino in Nara Prefecture, or Ise, Toba and Kashikojima in Mie Prefecture.
-You can also use the Kintetsu railway to access Osaka Namba Station, however this route is very expensive and not recommended.
-See our article on traveling from Kyoto to Osaka to find a better route.
+Kintetsu Kyoto Station is a separate private railway station run by Kintetsu Railway within the greater Kyoto Station building.
+You can find it on the south side of Kyoto Station on the 2nd floor.
+Kintetsu is useful for travel from Kyoto to Nara, Yoshino in Nara Prefecture, and Ise, Toba and Kashikojima in Mie Prefecture.
+You can also travel by Kintetsu to Osaka Namba Station, but from Kyoto this is often less convenient and more expensive than other routes.
+See our article on traveling from Kyoto to Osaka for better options.

 Kintetsu Kyoto Station